 Given that, we need to come back to an understanding of what martial arts is and call sports-fighting what it is: a sporting competition.
 Acknowledging our limitations, as such, isn’t a disgrace; rather, it is an opportunity for our communities to come together and empower one another for defense – that is a sustainable life from invaders’ oppression (e.g., those who would want to rape or murder or otherwise harm you, your family or your neighbors).
 Deluding ourselves won’t sustain our community or secure our right to life, liberty and pursuit of happiness; it does just the opposite.

 Before I finish this allow me to share a short story with you.
-I was, recently, at an event where I was demonstrating how a Kung Fu balance and breathing drill could practically be used in combat (to a Terre Haute, Indiana crowd).
+I was, recently, at an event where I was demonstrating how a Kung Fu balance and breathing drill could practically be used in combat.
 The idea wasn’t to say, “Anytime this happens do this.”
 Rather, it was to demonstrate how the principles of combat can defend our “self” from a number of other things seeking to do us harm.
 That was understood by everyone there except one person, who blurted out: “Let’s see you do that against an MMA fighter.”
 This young man, in his twenties, was, himself, competing in amateur MMA fighting (much like you see in the UFC and Bellator), and had been for years.
 I asked this young man to step up.
 When he did I repeated the move, allowing him to express his intention in response.
 When he did, I stepped back and put him in a neck-break.
 (Of course I didn’t really break his neck, but he knew what my intentions were if I had to use that move.)

 Do you know what his response was?